JoryHogeveen/multilingual-press-custom-post-meta/README.md

 ### TODO

 - Multiple meta values with the same key
-- Meta values that are image attachments
+- Meta values that are attachments or post-relationships
-  - Thoughts are welcome since these meta values are dependent on the type of custom fields plugin
+  - Thoughts are welcome since these meta values are dependent on the type of custom fields plugin (Pods, Types, ACF, etc.)
   - I think this will need additional addons for different custom fields plugins
 - Security and code-format improvements